pierlj/ken-burns-effect/README.md

 If some of the cropping windows parameters are not specified, default parameters will be applied.

-This will create a video of the 3D KBE but frames of that video can be outputed as well with option `--wrtie-frames`
+This will create a video of the 3D KBE but frames of that video can be outputed as well with option `--write-frames`

 Example:
 ```